conormkelly/reamo/features/TRANSPORT_SYNC_ANALYSIS.md

 ---

-## Critical Finding: Raw Beat Position
+## Critical Finding: Raw Beat Position ✅ RESOLVED

 ### The `fullBeatPosition` Gap

-**Current problem:** Transport events send `positionBeats` as a formatted string ("12.3.45"), but beat prediction needs the raw float value.
+**Previous problem:** Transport events sent `positionBeats` as a formatted string ("12.3.45"), but beat prediction needs the raw float value.

-**Good news:** The raw value IS available in the Zig code, just not sent to frontend.
+**Resolution:** Raw beat position is now sent as the `b` field in transport events.

 **Where it exists:** [extension/src/reaper.zig](../extension/src/reaper.zig) lines 668-688
 ```zig